BIOS3010/Module-4-Pairwise-alignment-2/README.md

 !
 Advanced: Make a python script (`proteinalign.py`) that prints alignments of two input protein sequences
 ```

-## 4.4
+## 4.4 Running BLAST through Biopython
 It is possible to run BLAST (like we did in exercise 4.2) using Biopython.
 This will query the online BLAST sever, but will store and keep the results of the alignment in a Python object.
+Note that the BLAST search will take a few miunutes, just as for the online BLAST tool.

 Here is an example of how to do this, blasting a protein sequence (with blastp) towards the `nr` database at expectation value level `0.001` and showing max `10` results.
 The example shows a blast search of part of the RecA sequence we worked with in exercise 4.2